swyxio/fresh/fresh.md

 # The fresh manifesto

 If you want your list to be included on **fresh**, try to only include actual fresh stuff in your list.
-After all, it's a live curation, not a museum.
+After all, it's a **live curation, not a museum**.

 But **what is fresh?**

-## The **fresh** standard v0.1
+## The **fresh** standard v0.2

 - **fresh** as in **new**: **Every link must display an accompanying date**.
 For blogposts, talks or other content with a definite date, that is easy.
 For github projects or websites that are potentially evergreen, the date is the last date where the maintainer(s) have verified freshness.
   - long lists should split links out by topic, at maintainer's discretion.
-- **fresh** as in **good**: Watcher opinion matters. **New links are submitted by PR.
-PRs that get a preset number of net 👍🏼 get added.** Maintainers should encourage readers to watch for and review PR's at the top of the README.
+- **fresh** as in **good**: It is the responsibility of the maintainer to keep a high quality bar.
+This is necessarily subjective and imperfect.
+It also means people should fork `fresh` lists if they feel they can do a better job of maintaining.
 - **when stuff goes stale**: They get relegated to a `History` topic which is in chronological order for future readers to peruse.
 If really awesome stuff is going stale, too bad: get someone to make an updated talk or blogpost to replace it.
 Let the old make way for the new.

-## Only fresh is fresh

-As a Maintainer: Research if the stuff you're including is actually fresh.
-Only put stuff on the list that you or another contributor can personally recommend.
-You should rather leave stuff out than include too much.

-As a Watcher:

-- Check new PR's and comment/upvote/downvote to help provide an indication of freshness.
-- Fork the repo if the Maintainer isn't doing a good job stayin' fresh.
+## Fresh summary

+Once you subjectively have enough content that it starts getting difficult to hold everything in your head, start writing an aggregated summary briefing on the topic.
+Use the links you have accumulated just like a wiki.

 ## Comment on why something is fresh